 Listening to Nate Leavitt, Dan Nicklin and Magen Tracy sing in three part harmony on a stripped-down version of “Taking The Long Way Home” is everything that’s right in the world.
 The rest of the set was pretty darn good, too.

 In addition to hosting the Hot Stove Cool Music show to raise money for The Foundation To Be Named Later, Mike O’Malley took a turn with the house band to sing “Glad And Sorry.”
 Oh, you can also find photos of Mr. O’Malley in these posts.
 Go take a look.
 You’ve earned it.

 Jingle, jangle, jingle!
-Eric Salt & The Electric City kicked the Q Division/Concerted Efforts/Moontower Holiday Party into high gear.
+Eric Salt & The Electric City kicked the Q Division/Concerted Efforts/Moontower Holiday Party into high gear with a boisterous set.

 Will Dailey had a big year.
 He brought a big band to the small confines of the Q Division/Concerted Efforts/Moontower Holiday Party for a memorable set.

 I do so like Airport the band.